-- (5) The exhibit number of the supporting evidence relied upon to support the challenge and state the relevance of the evidence to the challenge raised, including identifying specific portions of the evidence that support the challenge.
-The Board may exclude or give no weight to the evidence where a party has failed to state its relevance or to identify specific portions of the evidence that support the challenge. - (c) A motion may be filed that seeks to correct a clerical or typographical mistake in the petition.
+(5) The exhibit number of supporting evidence relied upon to support the challenge and state the relevance of the evidence to the challenge raised including identifying specific portions of the evidence that support the challenge.
+The Board may exclude or give no weight to evidence where a party has failed to state its relevance or to identify specific portions of the evidence that support the challenge.

+(c) A motion may be filed that seeks to correct a mistake in the petition where the mistake is of a clerical or typographical nature.
 The grant of such a motion does not change the filing date of the petition.